+Describe the limit and furnish the information specified above.

+^

+Appendix C: Participant Services

+C-5: Home and Community-Based Settings

+Explain how residential and non-residential settings in this waiver comply with federal HCB Settings requirements 441.301(c)(4)-(5) and associated CMS guidance.
+Include: at 42 CFF

+1. Description of the settings and how they meet federal HCB Settings requirements, at the time of submission future. and in the

+2. Description of the means by which the state Medicaid agency ascertains that all waiver settings meet federal Setting requirements, at the time of this submission and ongoing. НСВ

+Note instructions at Module 1, Attachment #2, HCB Settings Waiver Transition Plan for description of settings that meet requirements at the time of submission.
+Do not duplicate that information here. do not

+Please see Attachment #2.

+Appendix D: Participant-Centered Planning and Service Delivery

-State Participant-Centered Service Plan Title:
+D-1: Service Plan Development (1 of 8)

-Person-Centered Service Plan (PCSP)
+State Participant-Centered Service Plan Title: Person-Centered Service Plan (PCSP)

-developm ibility for Service Plan Development.
-Per 42 CFR §441.301(b)(2), specify who is responsible for the nent of the service plan and the qualifications of these individuals (select each that applies) : istered nurse, licensed to practice in the State
+a.
+Responsibility for Service Plan Development.
+Per 42 CFR §441.301(b)(2), specify who is responsible for development of the service plan and the qualifications of these individuals (select each that applies): Registered nurse, licensed to practice in the State the

-nsed practical or vocational nurse, acting within the scope of practice under State law
+Licensed practical or vocational nurse, acting within the scope of practice under State law

-Licensed physician (M.D. or D.O)
+☐ Licensed physician (M.D. or D.O)

-✓ Case e Manager (qualifications specified in Appendix C-1/C-3)
+Case Manager (qualifications specified in Appendix C-1/C-3)

-Case Case Manager (qualifications not specified in Appendix C-1/C-3).
+☐ Case Manager (qualifications not specified in Appendix C-1/C-3).
+Specify qualifications:

-Spec rify qualifications:
+specify quantications.

-✓ Soci al Worker
+Social Worker

-- rify qualifications:
+Specify qualifications:

 See Appendix B-6-c.

-Oth er
+Other

-Spec ify the individuals and their qualifications:
+Specify the individuals and their qualifications:

-Appendix D: Participant-Centered Planning and Service Delivery D-1: Service Plan Development (2 of 8) b.
+^

+V

+b.
 Service Plan Development Safeguards.
+Select one:

-Select one: Entities and/or individuals that have responsibility for service plan development may not provide other direct waiver services to the participant.
-Entities and/or individuals that have responsibility for service plan development may provide other direct waiver services to the participant.
-The State has established the following safeguards to ensure that service plan development is conducted in the best interests of the participant.
-Specify:
+Entities and/or individuals that have responsibility for service plan develo other direct waiver services to the participant. pment may not provide Entities and/or individuals that have responsibility for service plan develo direct waiver services to the participant. pment may provide other The State has established the following safeguards to ensure that service plan developest interests of the participant.
+Specify: pment is conducted in the ^ $\checkmark$ c.

-Application for 1915(c) HCBS Waiver: Draft WA.013.03.01 - Jun 01, 2018 c.
 Supporting the Participant in Service Plan Development.
 Specify: (a) the supports and information that are made available to the participant (and/or family or legal representative, as appropriate) to direct and be actively engaged in the service plan development process and (b) the participant's authority to determine who is included in the process.

 Approximately 60 days prior to the Person-Centered Service Plan (PCSP) meeting, the Case Resource Manager (CRM)/Social Service Specialist contacts the individual and his/her representative by phone and letter.
-To aid them in their assessment planning and scheduling, case resource managers and their supervisors run monthly caseload reports that show each individual's next PCSP date.
+To aid them in their assessment planning and scheduling, case managers and their supervisors run monthly caseload reports that show each individual's next PCSP date.

-During the phone conversation the CRM/Social Service Specialist describes the Person-Centered Service Plan process and confirms per policy 5.02 (Necessary Supplemental Accommodation) that the individual has an identified representative.
+During the phone conversation the CRM/Social Service Specialist describes the Person-Centered Service Plan process and confirms per policy 5.02 (Necessary Supplemental Accommodation) the individual has an identified representative.
 In addition, the individual is asked who else they would like to have participate and/or contribute and where they would like the face-to-face PCSP meeting to be held.
 Support is provided as needed to ensure the service plan development process is driven by the waiver participant.